Alkxs/TailwindCSS/README.md

 ## Tailwind From Scratch

-### A fun project-based course to learn the Tailwind CSS framework and teach you how to build layouts super fast
+### A fun project-based course to learn the Tailwind CSS framework and teach you how to build layouts super fast.

-#### Course Credits
+#### Course Credits:

-Brad Traversy is the course instructor and project developer
+- Brad Traversy is the course instructor and project developer

-Csaba Kissi is a course project developer
+- Csaba Kissi is a course project developer

-Frontend Mentor is a collaborator for project inspiration
+- Frontend Mentor is a collaborator for project inspiration

 #### The repository includes: